LLM Construction

 where is elementwise product, , , and is SiLU (SwiGLU) or GeLU (GeGLU).
 The gate modulates the activation elementwise.

 Parameter count for gated FFN.
 Three projections give parameters.
-To keep the parameter budget comparable to the 2017 FFN, Shazeer (2020) recommends , which yields parameters.
+To keep the parameter budget comparable to the 2017 FFN, Shazeer (2020, arXiv:2002.05202) recommends , which yields parameters.
 This matches the legacy per-layer formula used below.
 Llama 2 7B () picks , rounded up to a multiple of 256 for kernel alignment.

 The role of the FFN.
 Geva et al. (2021) proposed that FFN layers act as key-value memories: maps inputs to a high-dimensional space where patterns are detected, and maps back to the residual stream with the associated information.
 Under this view, the FFN is where factual knowledge is primarily stored.
 This is an empirical interpretation from mechanistic interpretability, not a settled fact.
 Hase et al. (2023) show that the location where Causal Tracing localizes a fact is not a reliable predictor of which layer is best to edit, which complicates the simple "localization equals storage" reading.